Phaeochromocytoma

 Paraganglioma (PGL) syndromes - SDH mutations

-PGL syndromes have been genetically characterized as PGL 1, 3 and 4 and are caused by mutations in the succinate dehydrogenase (SDH) subunit D, C and B genes, respectively (SDHD, SDHC and SDHB).
-Only 10 families worldwide have been described with SDHC mutations, making PGL 3 extremely rare.
+PGL syndromes have been genetically characterized as PGL 1 to 5 and are caused by mutations in the succinate dehydrogenase (SDH) subunit D, C, B and A genes, respectively (SDHD, SDHC, SDHB and SDHA).
+PGL 2 (SDHAF2) and 5 (SHDA) are very uncommon and only 10 families worldwide have been described with SDHC mutations, making PGL 3 extremely rare.

 Paraganglioma syndromes include predisposition to paraganglial tumours in any location, whereas PGL 1 (SDHD mutation) and 3 (SDHC) patients mostly show only head and neck and upper thorax paragangliomas, which are rarely malignant.
 All syndromes associated with paraganglial tumours are autosomal dominantly transmitted, but patients with SDHD mutations develop tumours only if they inherit the mutation from the father ('paternal imprinting').